Vyral/base-template/_posts/2018-05-04-3-reasons-to-hire-an-agent-when-buying-new-construction.md

 Consider the fees in the contract.
 Are their contribution fees for the HOA?
 A fee in the contract for a survey?
 All of this stuff is important to you and we go over it all upfront to make sure there are no surprises.

-**3. Having an extra set of eyes during walkthroughs is very helpful.** We can point out when stuff doesn’t match up to the contract, and handle any problems there might be.
+**3. Having an extra set of eyes during walkthroughs is very helpful.** We can point out when stuff doesn’t match up to the contract and handle any problems there might be.

 If you’re thinking about buying a new construction home or if you just have any questions, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.